Aurel300/pecan/README.md

 trace('${languages.take()} is awesome!'); // outputs Haxe 4 is awesome!
 ```

 A coroutine can both accept inputs and yield outputs, and the types of the two do not have to be the same.
 Keep in mind that `accept` and `yield` are blocking calls – the coroutine will be suspended until data is given to it or taken from it respectively.
-Additionally, the expression inside `yield` will not be executed at all until `take()` is called.
+Additionally, the expression inside `yield` will not be executed at all until `take()` is called (except for sub-expressions which are also suspending, so `yield(accept())` will accept, *then* yield).

 ### API